 This important group works together to address the underlying causes of serious violence and prevent it from happening in the first place.

-What is Merseyside's Violence Reduction Partnership (VRP)
+What is Merseyside's Violence Reduction Partnership (MVRP)

 Merseyside's VRP is helping the government to deliver its Serious Violence Strategy, (published in 2018), in response to national increases in knife crime, gun crime and homicide.